fstandhartinger/smooth-operator-client-python/README.md

+# If you are looking for the MCP server: [find it here](https://smooth-operator.online/agent-tools).

+If you are looking for the Python Library, go on.. ;)

 # Smooth Operator Agent Tools - Python Library

 This is the official Python library implementation for Smooth Operator Agent Tools, a state-of-the-art toolkit for programmers developing Computer Use Agents on Windows systems.